mikefowler/mikefowler.github.io/pages/about.md

 <div class="col-xs-12 col-sm-8 col-md-6 has-text-left" markdown="1">

 I'm Mike Fowler, a writer and software engineer.
-I work ⅔ of my time [from the road](/is-in), and the other ⅓ from San Francisco.
+I work ⅔ of my time [from the road]({% link pages/location.md %}), and the rest from San Francisco.

-I work at [Airbnb][airbnb], where I focus on web performance.
-In 2015 and 2016 I helped prototype and build what eventually became [Airbnb Experiences][experiences].
-Before that I helped bring [Findery][findery] to life.
+I work at [Airbnb][airbnb], where I build products for our internal community; previously, I helped conceptualize and build [Airbnb Experiences][experiences].

+You can get in touch with me via email at [mike@mikefowler.me][email].

 </div>